Six animals affected by climate change

 These birds live in the Antarctic and feed on krill (found under the ice sheets).

 As the ice melts, krill populations decrease and the penguins have to migrate from their natural habitat in an attempt to find alternative food sources.
-This influences their breeding patterns negatively.
+This makes it harder for them to settle down to breed.

 - Cape Coast